kcrary/istari/docs/rewriting.md

 - `roll /[term M] within [captures] [targets]/`

   Rolls the target term to become `M`, using (in reverse) the unrolling reduction given for the term's head constant.
 The outermost form of the target term must match precisely the outermost form of the normal form of the unrolling of the specified term.

   Unrolling reductions are defined automatically for recursive functions defined by `definerec`.
 One can establish unrolling reductions for other constants using:

-        setUnroll : constant -> Reduction.reduction -> unit
+      Database.setUnroll : constant -> Reduction.reduction -> unit

-- `convertRoll /[term M] within [captures] [targets]/`
+  + `convertRoll /[term M] within [captures] [targets]/`

     Rolls the target term to become `M`, using (in reverse) the unrolling reduction given for the term's head constant.
 (Finding